 Showcase these skills under your job experiences to demonstrate how you’ve used them in the past.

 Intangible or soft skills are valuable in any job and are almost universally transferable.
-Focus on the related attributes that are most desired in the industry and mentioned in the job posting.
+Focus on the related attributes that are most desired in the industry and are mentioned in the job posting.

 - time management,